laymonage/slides-student-maintainer/slides.md

 <img alt="" class="rounded-md h-sm mx-auto mb-4" src="/torchbox-listing.png" />

 <!--
+A little over a year later, I graduated from university and was working at a startup in Indonesia.

-About a year later, I was browsing Django's Discord server, and I saw a job listing.
+One day, I was browsing Django's Discord server, and I saw a job listing.
 I went to the company's website to find out more, and I saw...

-A job listing for a Wagtail Developer.
+A different job listing for a Wagtail Developer.

 The job is to work on Wagtail the CMS.
 And doing open source as a full-time job was my dream.

 I looked at the requirements, and I think I pretty much ticked all the boxes, so I sent my application.

 Then I did a couple interviews and a coding task.
-I was interviewed by Tom Dyson, the CTO, and he knew about my JSONField stuff.
+I was interviewed by Tom Dyson, the CTO at the time, and he knew about my JSONField stuff.
 A few days later, I got the job!

 They wanted me to move to the UK as soon as possible, but it was such a surprise for me and my family.
 So I asked to work remotely for a few months while we sort out my visa and stuff.
 -->